Celebrating Our Neighborhood

 Louisville is home to over 53,000 internationally-born residents, representing countries and communities from all over the globe, with more newcomers arriving each day.
 In the second year of this event series, the Louisville Free Public Library, in partnership with Kentucky Refugee Ministries, will celebrate the Congolese American community, exploring Congolese history, music and cuisine.

-The History of the Democratic Republic of Congo
+The Cuisine of the Democratic Republic of Congo

 Register for event